pietroppeter/domain-driven-data-science/notes.md

 - 8) get inspired by domain: Toyota's 4S and data processes
 - 9) data generation process: e.g. data exploration of inbound vs outbound
 - 10) zeroth rule of Machine Learning: start with no ML (and further rules on complex heuristics)
-- 11) connect to business value as much as possible

 four: ending, thanks, references (connect through socials)